 The winds of change affecting societies and democracies around the world are varied and great, and the major technological advances being made in the field of electoral affairs are a case in point.
 Whether it is the use of social media, such as Facebook, Twitter, and YouTube, to organize, communicate, and raise awareness in the face of state attempts at repression and internet censorship, or whether it is the use of technology to enable E- Voting, it is critical for Governments and Parliaments to recognise the importance which new technology is now playing in the entire process of democratisation and democratic legitimacy.

-The International Centre for Parliamentary Studies (ICPS) carries out a substantial amount of work to support those involved in managing electoral processes across the world, providing a range of different services:
+The International Centre for Parliamentary Studies (ICPS) carries out a substantial amount of work to support administrations across the world in their efforts to bring about change and reform, providing a range of different services:

 ICPS research makes a significant contribution to learning about electoral processes, highlighting best practice, current trends and leading thinking.
 The Centre has a repository of materials, including research papers, films and documentaries, and works in collaboration with a number of academics, universities and research organisations across the world.